 It’s not only a big mistake, it can lead to the death of your relationship.”

 When two people forget to care…

 They came to see me about five years into their marriage.
-Everything had turned sour; there was silence where there used to be sharing and there was resentment where efforts at empathy had existed.
+Things had turned sour; there was silence where there used to be laughter, resentment where empathy had existed.

 “We don’t know what happened.
 We’ve even talked about divorce.
 But now, our kids really care about each other.”

 As I sat and talked with them, what I heard them describing was losing interest in each other.